 Knowing that we all did not attend medical school, the best way to understand the serious ailment known as chronic obstructive pulmonary disease, or COPD, is by taking a simplistic approach.
-Bearing that in mind, let us start at the best possible place – the beginning.
+There are a wide variety of new treatment options for COPD that have just been discovered that you should check out.

-COPD (as I will refer to it from now on) is a lung disease that makes breathing an incredibly laborious task.
+COPD is a lung disease that makes breathing an incredibly laborious task.
 COPD is not an instantaneous ailment, rather is the result of years of damage done to the lungs; typically, caused by smoking.

 Like heart disease, COPD can often refer to not a specific ailment, but rather a mixture of different ones.
 In this case, the usual culprits are chronic bronchitis, which is when the airways to the lungs get inflamed and make more than the normal amount of mucus.
 This causes a narrowing or even a blockage of the airway making it difficult to breath.